Giacomo Maria Paitoni

-Giacomo Maria Paitoni (11 October 1708 – 30 October 1774) was an Italian monk, philologist and bibliographer.
+Giacomo Maria Paitoni (11 October 1708 – 30 October 1774) was a Venetian monk, philologist and bibliographer.
 His reputation is founded on an accurate work entitled Biblioteca degli Autori Antichi Greci e Latini Volgarizzati (Library of Ancient Greek and Latin Authors), 5 vols., Venice, 1766-74.

 Biography

 Giacomo Costantino Paitoni was born in Venice in 1708.
 He joined the Somaschi Fathers in 1725, taking the name of Giacomo Maria, and became librarian of their house.
 His minor publications, aside from some translations, the most notable of which is that of Cicero's Laelius de Amicitia, are mainly based on the rich collection of fifteenth-century books which they possessed.
-His last work was the Dissertazione sopra il vaso antico, chiamato Cotone (Dissertation on the ancient vase called Cotone), a commentary on a passage of Plutarch's Life of Lycurgus published in the Nuova Raccolta d’opuscoli scientifici e filologici (XX-XII [1770], pp.1-21).
+His last work was the Dissertazione sopra il vaso antico, chiamato Cotone (Dissertation on the ancient vase called Cotone), a commentary on a passage of Plutarch's Life of Lycurgus published in the Nuova Raccolta d’opuscoli scientifici e filologici (XX-XII [1770], pp. 1–21).
 Paitoni died in Zero Branco in 1774.